xbeat/Machine-Learning/README.md

 Supervised learning is a fundamental machine learning paradigm where algorithms learn from labeled training data to make predictions or decisions.
 This approach involves training a model on input-output pairs, allowing it to generalize patterns and apply them to new, unseen data.

+## Gaussian Filters for Smoothing Time Series Data

+Understanding Gaussian Filters for Time Series

+The Gaussian filter is a fundamental smoothing technique that applies a weighted average using the normal distribution.
+It's particularly effective for reducing noise while preserving underlying trends in time series data, making it invaluable for signal processing and data analysis.

 ## Matrix Factorization in Machine Learning

 Matrix Factorization in Machine Learning and AI